 I’ve taken a three or four-month break from fudge-making to cool down and re-examine my strategy.
 I realized my problem was that I was using too much coconut cream and not enough chocolate.
 After all, fudge is about chocolate; I need to load up!

-I feel that I have crossed something momentous off of my bucket list now that I have created a fudge that actually tastes good AND sets up.
+I feel that I have crossed something momentous off of my bucket list now that I have created an avocado fudge that actually tastes good AND sets up.
 Why is it no-fail?
 Because if there is any possibility that a fudge recipe will fail, it will happen when I make it.
 This fudge was really easy and came together perfectly, and I made it ALL BY MYSELF!!
 No help from my fudge-queen sister.

 I lied; Julia did help me.
 She is the one holding the fudge in all of these pictures.
 She put up with my incessant poking, prodding, moving, posing, and re-shooting like an angel.
 (I told her she could have a piece of fudge after we were done.)